SummaryRead the full fact sheet

-A deep vein thrombosis (DVT) is a blood clot that forms in the deep veins of the leg.
-A deep vein thrombosis in the thigh carries a risk of pulmonary embolism (PE).
+- Deep vein thrombosis is where a blood clot forms in the deep veins of the leg.

-Anything that slows the flow of blood through the deep veins can cause DVT.
-This includes injury, surgery or long periods of sitting or lying.
+Anything that slows the flow of blood through the deep veins in the legs can cause DVT.
+This includes an injury, surgery or long periods of sitting or lying.

 Blood clotting and DVT

-Blood contains platelets and compounds called clotting agents.
-Platelets are sticky and form the basis of the blood's ability to thicken (coagulate), which is a normal part of wound healing.
+Blood contains platelets and compounds called clotting factors.
+Platelets are sticky and help the blood to thicken (coagulate), which is a normal part of wound healing.

-If a blood vessel is cut, platelets collect at the site of the injury.
-Together with clotting agents, the platelets produce a web or mesh, which traps platelets and creates a plug to seal off the wound.
+When you get a cut or scratch, platelets collect at the site of the injury.
+Together with clotting factors, the platelets produce a web or mesh, which traps more platelets and creates a plug to seal off the wound.

-The ability of the blood to clot is essential for survival, but it can also lead to the formation of a thrombus.
+The ability of the blood to clot is essential for survival, but when it stops blood from flowing properly, it can cause problems.

 Risk factors for DVT